Assess What Your Pond Supply Needs Are

-But all the other accessories and pond equipment will be available from a good specialist supplier.
+But all the other accessories, pond supply needs and pond equipment will be available from a good specialist supplier.
 These include pipes, valves, pumps, filters, skimmers, fountain fixtures, even plants, fish and fish food, and nets for covering ponds, to prevent birds and other predators making a meal of your fish.

 What else could you possibly need?

-Assuming you already have a completed pond, what else could you possibly need?
+Assuming you already have a completed pond, what other pond supply needs are there?

 The answer to this question depends on both the type of pond you have and whether or not you have stocked it with fish.
 Ponds don’t generally need a lot of maintenance work, but if a pond starts to leak, you will need to take action immediately.
 It is also a good idea to be sure you either have, or can get, whatever materials might be required to fix a leaking pond quickly.
 This will, of course, depend on the materials used to build the pond in the first place.
 Manufacturers of preformed ponds and liners often produce repair kits.